Bahadur Huseynov

-Bahadur Huseynov (December 15, 1921–2016) was Meritorious Jurist of Azerbaijan, Major general.
+Bahadur Huseynov (December 15, 1921–December 31, 2016) was Meritorious Jurist of Azerbaijan and a major general.

 Early life

-Bahadur Mammadgulu oghlu Huseynov was born on 15 December 1921 in Sharur city of Nakhchivan Autonomous Republic.
-When he was 3 years old, his family decided to move from Nakhchivan to Ganja in order to alleviate their hard living conditions regarding the financial status of family.
-In 1934 after graduation from secondary school in Ganja, Bahadur was accepted into Weaving College in the same city, and in 1938 he graduated from College and started his first job in the Weaving Factory.
-However, he was not satisfied with neither his level of education nor the job he was doing.
-During this period, Bahadur Huseynovs' elder brother Ahmad was doing his education in Kharkov.
-He was inviting Bahadur to Kharkov to continue his education further.
-Finally, in May 1939 Bahadur is decided to move to Kharkov.
+Bahadur Mammadgulu oghlu Huseynov was born on 15 December 1921 in the city of Sharur in the Nakhchivan Autonomous Republic.
+When he was 3 years old, his family decided to move from Nakhchivan to Ganja in order to alleviate their hard living conditions due to the family's financial status.
+In 1934, after graduation from secondary school in Ganja, Bahadur was accepted into Weaving College in the same city, and in 1938 he graduated from the college and started his first job in the Weaving Factory.
+However, he was satisfied with neither his level of education nor the job he was doing.
+During this period, Bahadur Huseynov's elder brother Ahmad was receiving an education in Kharkov and invited Bahadur to join him and further his own education, an offer that Bahadur accepted in May 1939 when he moved to Kharkov.

 Education

-In 1939, he was accepted into the foundation course in Institute of Electrotechnics in Kharkov and having graduated from foundation course he continued his education in Kharkov borders school named after F. E. Dzerjinski.
+In 1939, he was accepted into the foundation course in Institute of Electrotechnics in Kharkov and, upon completing the course, he continued his education in Kharkov borders school named after F. E. Dzerjinski.